-Is a Slide Needed or Not ?
+Is a Slide Needed or Not?

-- Two important points

-- Is it part of the story I want to tell ?

-- Will the audience understand and value this point ?
+- Two important criteria - Is it important for the main points in the story I want to tell? - Will the audience understand and value this point?

 - Structuring your story

 - Preparing your data/information

 - Preparing and giving the presentation

 - Concluding your presentation

 - Questions and answers